leonaponce/Portfolio/README.md

 # Portfolio
-This is my initial portfolio for business aquisition
+This is my initial portfolio for business aquisition and employment utilizing HTML, CSS and JavaScript